 Future income expectation

-The economic expansion brings more prosperous conditions.
+Economic expansion brings more prosperous conditions.
 The unemployment rate is low, and the income outlook is improving.

 Conversely, during a recession, the downward pressure on income and consumption increases.
 Households are becoming more pessimistic about their jobs and income.
-Shrinking economic activity indicates that businesses are likely to cut their labors, pushing the unemployment rate higher.
+Shrinking economic activity indicates that businesses are likely to cut their labor, pushing the unemployment rate higher.

 Interest rate